ericwq/examples/tableflip/README.md

 ## Understand tableflip code

-The key design of tableflip is the parent process shares the same sockets withe the child process.
+The key design of tableflip is the parent process and child process share the same sockets.
+The parent process is the old version.
+The child process is the new one.

 ![tableflip.001.png](images/tableflip.001.png)